Bayt 'Ittab: British Mandatory period

-1948 War and aftermath
+1948 War; Israeli period

+War, depopulation and destruction

 The village was depopulated between 19 and 24 October 1948, after the Harel Brigade captured the village as part of Operation Ha-Har.
 This operation was complementary to Operation Yoav, a simultaneous offensive on the southern front.
+One IDF account says that when the Harel Brigade approached the village at night, they already found the village deserted, but proceeded to destroy its houses.
 Most of the village population fled southwards, towards Bethlehem and Hebron.
-Many refugees from Bayt 'Itab, and other Palestinian villages clustered together on the western slope of the Judean mountains, ended up in Dheisheh refugee camp in the West Bank, roughly 15 km from their former homes.
-One IDF account says that when the Harel Brigade approached the village at night, they already found the village deserted, but proceeded to destroy its houses.
+Many refugees from Bayt 'Iṭṭāb, and other Palestinian villages clustered together on the western slope of the Judean mountains, ended up in Dheisheh refugee camp in the West Bank, roughly 15 km from their former homes.

-In 1950, the Israeli village of Nes Harim was established north of the village site on village land.
+In 1950, the Israeli moshav-type village of Nes Harim was established north of the village site on village land.
 In 1992, Palestinian historian Walid Khalidi found the site strewn with rubble and the remains of a Crusader fortress.
 He noted two cemeteries that lay east and west of the village, and the fact that some of the surrounding land was cultivated by Israeli farmers.